Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 EURUSD, “Euro vs US Dollar”

-The EUR/USD pair is still being corrected towards 1.0660.
-Later, in our opinion, the market may continue falling inside the downtrend to reach the local target at 1.0550.
+The EUR/USD pair is growing towards 1.0660.
+Later, in our opinion, the market may fall to reach 1.0604 and then move upwards with the target at 1.0660.
+In fact, the price is forming a wide consolidation range.
+The next downside target is at 1.0554.

 GBPUSD, “Great Britain Pound vs US Dollar”

-The GBP/USD pair is growing towards 1.2562.
-Later, in our opinion, the market may fall to reach 1.2502.
-If later the instrument breaks the range upwards, the market may continue growing and reach 1.2820; if downwards – fall with the target at 1.2344.
+The GBP/USD pair is forming another consolidation range.
+If later the instrument breaks the range upwards, the market may continue growing and reach 1.2700; if downwards – fall with the target at 1.2345.

 USDCHF, “US Dollar vs Swiss Franc”